-Edward Snowden has received eight public nominations for the 2014 Nobel Peace Prize.
+Edward Snowden received eight public nominations for the 2014 Nobel Peace Prize.

-Nominations for the 2014 Nobel Peace Prize closed on 31 January 2014 and the Prize will be awarded in October.
+Nominations for the 2014 Nobel Peace Prize closed on 31 January 2014; the Prize was awarded to Kailash Satyarthi and Malala Yousafzai on 10 October.
 On 28 June, Aftenposten – Norway’s second biggest newspaper – published a leader article recommending that Edward Snowden be give the award:

 Awarding Snowden the Nobel Peace Prize would be an extremely bold and very controversial, but in our opinion also a correct choice.

 Academics, parliamentarians and former prize winners are among the groups eligible to make nominations for the Prize.
 Edward Snowden’s Nobel nominations are listed in order of their announcement.

 Professor Stefan Svallfors

 On 13 July 2013 Stefan Svallfors, Professor of Sociology at Umeå University in Sweden, announced on Twitter that he had submitted a formal nomination of Edward Snowden for the Nobel Peace Prize.
 He also released an image of the letter he sent to the Nobel Committee for the nomination.

 Professor Svallfors cites Edward Snowden’s “heroic contribution” at, for him, a “great personal cost”, and states that Snowden has shown people that they can “stand up for fundamental civil and human rights”.
 Professor Svallfors also refers to the Nüremberg trials, which ruled that: “I was only following orders” may never be used as an excuse for acts that violate civil and human rights.